Security-Onion-Solutions/securityonion-docs/homenet.rst

 .. seealso::

-    For more information about :ref:`suricata`, such as defining other address groups or ports groups, please see :ref:`suricata`.
+    For more information about :ref:`suricata`, such as defining other address groups or ports groups, please see the :ref:`suricata` section.